 As the word implies, the decline phase in the product lifecycle is a phase in which the total turnover of the product begins to decline.
 The fall is mainly due to the drop in prices.
 To keep the profit on track, investment in marketing will be kept to a minimum and the company will focus more on cost savings and efficiency.
 There will be players who withdraw from the market.
 The demand for the product has reached its peak because every consumer or company within the target group has purchased the product.
 The market for the product is saturated.
 The purchases that are made will mainly be replacement purchases.
 Perhaps substitutes have also come onto the market that are better or have more functions, for example.

-A good example of this is Nokia, which saw its sales results dramatically decrease after the introduction of the iPhone.
+An excellent example of this is Nokia, which saw its sales results dramatically decrease after the introduction of the iPhone.

 Plasma TVs are another example of a product that was in the decline phase of the product lifecycle.
-Everyone in The Netherlands now has a flat screen TV.
+Everyone in The Netherlands now has a flat-screen TV.
 There are also substitutes on the market that are more energy-efficient and have better image quality.

 In the BCG matrix, products that are in this phase of the product lifecycle are called Dogs.